 John Addison Dally is a writer, educator and priest.
 His particular interest is theological pedagogy—how people learn about God and religion in meaningful and transformative ways.
 As a result his teaching is based in experience rather than lecture, an approach that works especially well for diverse communities of learners.
 Dally is the author of Choosing the Kingdom: Missional Preaching for the Household of God (Alban, 2008) as well as eight plays, a cycle of pageants for children based on medieval mystery plays, nine works for speech choir, and two novels.
 Dally serves as professor of theology and culture for Bexley Seabury and is a resident priest at Church of Our Saviour in Chicago.

-Therese (Terry) DeLisio is academic dean and associate professor of theology and liturgy.
+Therese (Terry) DeLisio is the acting president, academic dean and associate professor of theology and liturgy.
 Prior to joining Bexley Seabury, DeLisio served her alma mater, Union Theological Seminary, for three years as associate dean of academic affairs.
 For seven years, 2006-2013, she taught theology, worship, and interreligious women’s studies at Chicago-area seminaries and universities, including Seabury-Western Theological Seminary which, in 2013, federated with Bexley Hall.

 DeLisio earned four degrees at three metro New York institutions: an M.Div. and a Ph.D. in Systematic Theology and Worship at Union Theological Seminary; a J.D. at St. John’s University School of Law in Jamaica, New York; and a B.A. in Psychology at Brooklyn’s St. Francis College.
 Her scholarly research and writing examines the theological, ethical, and liturgical implications of the contemporary “turn to the cosmos” for sacramental theology, liturgical practice, and creation care from an eco-feminist perspective.
 She is the author of “Stretching the Sacramental Imagination: A Trinitarian Proposal for a Cosmologically Conscious Age” (Fortress Press, forthcoming) and has written articles and reviews published in Anglican Theological Review, Union Seminary Quarterly Review and other journals.